aldenbro/dhall-tutorial/dhall-scenario/step5/text.md

 Yes, it is, but the fields of the record are listed in a different order.
 So how do we compare the JSON and YAML?

-Recall that Dhall wants us to specify the **single source of truth**.
+Recall that Dhall is used to specify a **single source of truth**.
-We want to compare two configuration files of different format, JSON and YAML, to see if they contain the same information.
+We want to compare two configuration files of different formats, JSON and YAML, to see if they contain the same information.
 To do this, we can convert both to Dhall, to get them in the same format.
 Then, we simply compare the two: